What does the “Thin Blue Line” Mean? EOW: JUNE 2025

 Thin Blue Line Memorial Order

-Just as with our brave Military personnel, thank them when you see a Law Enforcement Officer next time.
+As with our brave Military personnel, thank them when you see a Law Enforcement Officer next time.
 Let them know you appreciate that they are on call for your community, knowing that they are potentially putting their lives at risk each day they put on their uniform with every phone call and traffic stop.

-We have an incredible warrior class in this country – people in law enforcement, and intelligence – and I thank God every night we have them standing fast to protect us from the tremendous amount of evil that exists in the world.
+We have an incredible warrior class in this country – people in law enforcement and intelligence – and I thank God every night we have them standing fast to protect us from the tremendous amount of evil that exists in the world.

 Brad Thor